marb61a/marb61a.github.io/_posts/2017-12-06-Homestead-IDE-Linux-Stuff.md

             sudo apt-get install virtualbox-5.2

    !!!
 You may need to do some preliminary work prior to these commands

-        Setup an apt repository(In this case Ubuntu 17.04) by editing/etc/apt/sources.list file and adding the following
+   Setup an apt repository(In this case Ubuntu 17.04) by editing/etc/apt/sources.list file and adding

            deb http://download.virtualbox.org/virtualbox/debian zesty contrib

    Import the Virtualbox package sign key

             wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | sudo apt-key add -